 Twenty years ago, after recording a lot of music on cassette tape, I started thinking the ability to overdub the odd vocal harmony or a bit of percussion might be fun.
 Dustin — the mysterious vanishing piano teacher of yore — told me I ought to get myself a Tascam Portastudio.
-I went to Long & McQuade with Johnny Smith to ask if I could rent or buy one of those things and the salesperson said, “Pfffft.
+I went to Long & McQuade with Johnny Smith to ask if I could rent or buy one of those things.
+The salesperson said, “Pfffft.
 You don’t want another tape recorder.
 Digital recording is where it’s at now!
 You want one of these!”
 He showed us a Roland VS-880 and talked us into taking it home.

 I didn’t know where to begin with such a complicated piece of equipment, but I got a kick out of playing with the built-in effects, making myself sound like Barry White or a slick radio DJ.
 I had to order the CD burner through some strange back channel.
 It took forever to show up, and it was ridiculously expensive.
 I remember it being somewhere in the neighbourhood of a thousand bucks.
 When I finally got it after months of waiting, I learned it wasn’t even compatible with the VS-880.
 I needed the next step up — a VS-880 EX.